DataBiosphere/toil/docs/running/running.rst

 Down is the recursive part of the workflow.
 First we read the file into the local filestore by calling :func:`Job.FileStore.readGlobalFile`.
 This puts a copy of the file in the temp directory for this particular job.
 This storage will disappear once this job ends.
-For a detail explanation of the filestore, job store, and their interfaces have a look at :ref:`managingFiles`.
+For a detailed explanation of the filestore, job store, and their interfaces have a look at :ref:`managingFiles`.

 Next ``down`` checks the base case of the recursion: is the length of the input file less than ``N`` (remember ``N``